ietf-rats-wg/draft-ietf-rats-reference-interaction-models/draft-ietf-rats-reference-interaction-models.md

 : Claims are assertions that represent characteristics of an Attester's Target Environment.

-: Claims are part Conceptual Message and are, for example, used to appraise the integrity of Attesters via a Verifiers.
+: Claims are part of a Conceptual Message and are, for example, used to appraise the integrity of Attesters via Verifiers.
 The other information elements in this section can be expressed as Claims in any type of Conceptional Messages.

+Event Logs ('eventLogs'):

+: *optional*

+: Event Logs accompany Claims by providing event trails of security-critical events in a system.
+The primary purpose of Event Logs is to support Claim reproducibility by providing information on how Claims originated.

 Reference Values ('refValues')